-- The written excuse must be given to the student's teacher within three (3) days after returning to school.
-After three (3) days, if a written excuse is not given to the teacher, the absence becomes "unexcused" for those students. - Report of an intended absence from school should be made by a parent/guardian to the Attendance Office at WMCTC by calling 610-489-7272 ext.
-209 from 7:30am to 10:00am.
-In addition, the Attendance Office will attempt to notify parents/guardians of a child's absence on the day of occurrence. - Students will be considered present if they participate in a sending school sponsored activity and are not able to attend WMCTC.
+- The written excuse must be given to the Attendance Office within three (3) days after returning to school.
+After three (3) days, if a written excuse is not given to the Attendance Office, the absence remains "unexcused". - Report of an intended absence from school should be made by a parent/guardian to the Attendance Office at WMCTC by calling 610-489-7272 ext.
+209. In addition, automated calls/emails are sent to parents who have not notified the Attendance Office of the absence. - Students will be considered present if they participate in a sending school sponsored activity and are not able to attend WMCTC.
 Advanced notification of these activities is required.
 Participation in sending school activities will require sending school permission. - Students who accumulate more than fifteen (15) non-consecutive days in total absences must have any subsequent days missed validated by a doctor's note.
 Extenuating circumstances or extended illness may be a basis for creating exceptions to the guidelines.
 Exceptions can also be made if some of the previous days were validated by a doctor's note.
 Administrative discretion may be invoked in this case.